SPGoding/spu/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/CommandBlockLogic/spu.svg)
 ![license](https://img.shields.io/github/license/CommandBlockLogic/spu.svg)

 Also called 'spu'.
-An online tool that can help you convert minecraft commands from 1.12 to 1.13.
+An online tool that can help you update minecraft commands.

 ## How to Use

-Type [https://spgoding.github.io/spu](https://spgoding.github.io/spu) in the web browser, or open the [./docs/index.html](https://github.com/CommandBlockLogic/spu/blob/master/docs/index.html) locally.
+Type [https://spu.spgoding.com](https://spu.spgoding.com) in the web browser, or open the [./docs/index.html](https://github.com/CommandBlockLogic/spu/blob/master/docs/index.html) locally.

 ## How it Works

-### After 112to113
+### After 111to112

 The *WheelChief* will try to parse your command(s) when you click 'Update'.
 All commands is stored in a `CmdNode`, whose format is very similiar to the format of the `commands.json` file that data generator provides: